curtischong/kaggle-solutions-old/competitions/Bengali.AI Speech Recognition.md

 	- only the top competitors UNDERSTOOD THE IMPORTANCE OF A PUNCTUATION MODEL
 	- people tried ot use a seq2seq model to generate the punctuation (probably given the predicted sentence with no punctuation, generate one that did have it)
 		- however, a classification model worked much better
+	- Since there is no good end-to-end [[speech to Text (STT)]] model to convert the audio into sentences, ppl in this competition hacked a pipeline of three models (mp3 -> subword / character tokens -> constructed sentences -> sentences w/ punctuation) to get the transcriptions.
+		- this probably won't be required in a few years